Programming Men’s Class Schedule

 If you meet these basic requirements you may attend registration for a final determination.

-Spanish Bible Study (Sun 2:00pm)
+Spanish Bible Study (Sun 2:00pm, Biweekly)

 Any Spanish speaker may attend regardless of religious preference.